daswisher/misw9423.github.io/_posts/2014-08-31-Electrical-Properties.md

 	6xAnalog Inputs
 	14xDigital (6 are PWM)

 In regards to electricity, components have design specifications that results in a maximum tolerance for particular properties of electricity (i.e voltage or amperage).
-Fortunately, voltage (v), resistance (r), and amps (i) are all related by Ohm's law giving a formula of v=i*r.
-Another important property to consider is wattage (p), which is found with the formula p=i*v.
+Fortunately, voltage (v), resistance (r), and amps (i) are all related by Ohm's law giving a formula of v=ir.
+Another important property to consider is wattage (p), which is found with the formula p=iv.
 When attempting to determine whether or not a component is suitable for a particular circuit, it's necessary to verify the component's ratings, and adjust the circuit design accordingly.

-Example: There is an LED that is rated for 3.3 v that is to be implemented within a series circuit, but our input voltage is 5 v.
-What component would be needed to make the implementation possible?

 There are two types of circuits: series circuits and parallel circuits.
 A series circuit is one where there is only one path that the power flows through.
 Parallel circuits have multiple paths for electricity to flow.
-One thing to remember when there are multiple pathways for electric to flow is that it will go through the path that provides the least resistance.